mulesoft/microgateway-custom-policy-template/readme-template.md

 The `playground/config` directory can also contain other resource definitions, such as accessory services used by the policy (Eg. a remote authentication service).

-*For more information about `make build`, visit the [Debugging Custom Policies Locally with PDK](https://docs.mulesoft.com/pdk/1.0/policies-pdk-debug-local) docs section.*
+*For more information about `make run`, visit the [Debugging Custom Policies Locally with PDK](https://docs.mulesoft.com/pdk/1.0/policies-pdk-debug-local) docs section.*

 ### Test
 The `make test` goal runs unit tests and integration tests.
 Integration tests are